liuzhuang13/slimming/README.md

 </div>

 <div align=center>
 Figure 2: Flow-chart of the network slimming procedure.
 The dotted line is for the multi-pass version of the procedure.
 </div>

 ## Usage
-This repo holds the example code for VGGNet on CIFAR-10 datasets.
+This repo holds the example code for VGGNet on CIFAR-10 dataset.
+Code will be cleand up to be more clear soon.

 To run the example, simply type